Reinier-Schneider/Reinier-Schneider/README.md

-- Hi, This is @Reinier-Schneider from Knoxxa Digital
+- Hi, This is @Reinier-Schneider from Knoxxa Digital IT Support
 - How Can I assist?

 <!---